blokks/legacy-docs/docs outline.md

 </style>
 ```

 In the above example `--blokks-theme-color` is a Blokks defined property with a value of `palevioletred`.
-You should note that all Blokks defined properties are prefixed with `--blokks`.
+You should note that all *custom properties* are prefixed with `--blokks`.
 Adding the above code in the `<head>` of your page will change the main color of the embed to `palevioletred`.

 ![Theme color set to palevioletred](https://blokks.co/docs/images/palevioletred.png)

 *You should note that custom properties are case sensitive, so `--blokks-theme-color` and `--Blokks-Theme-Color` are different.*

-Below you will find the complete list of colors which you can change with custom properties:
+Below you will find the complete list of colors which you can change with *custom properties*:

 | Property | Description |
 |----------|-------------|